Wanamara

-The Wanamara (Wunumara) were an indigenous Australian people of the state of Queensland.
+The Wanamara (Wunumara) were an Aboriginal Australian people of the state of Queensland.

 Country

 The Wanamara's tribal lands extended over, in Norman Tindale's calculations, some 13,000 mi2 from the headwaters of the Flinders River, eastwards as far as Richmond.
 Their western frontier was at the Williams River near Cloncurry.
 Their southern limits were at the Great Dividing Range and to Kynuna.
 They ranged north as far as Cambridge Downs and Dalgonally.